How To Host a Webinar: Everything You Need To Know

 How to Host a Webinar in 10 Easy Steps

 All the best webinars start with one thing — careful, strategic planning.
 After all, you can’t convince your audience that your virtual event is worth their time if you haven’t spent enough of yours putting it together.
-Take your time, brainstorm adequately, and inject creativity to get the best results possible.
+Take time, brainstorm adequately, and inject creativity to get the best results possible.

 1. Choose a Topic and Format

-2. Assemble Your Team
+2. Assemble Your Team and Designate Roles

 3. Choose a Webinar Platform

-For a larger number of attendees or a more specialized webinar, consider investing in a dedicated webinar platform like Zoom Webinar, GoToWebinar, or ClickMeeting.
-These virtual event platforms have extra features designed to make hosting a webinar easier — like webinar registration pages, pre-event waiting rooms, and interactive features like real-time polls and whiteboards.
-Pricing varies widely, so analyze each platform’s features and your needs before you buy.
+For a more significant number of attendees or a more specialized webinar, invest in a dedicated webinar platform like Zoom Webinar, GoToWebinar, or ClickMeeting.
+These virtual event platforms have extra features to make hosting a webinar easier, such as

 4. Choose the Right Date and Time

 Time zones are also an integral consideration.
 If you’re only hosting one webinar, choose a time that works well for people in multiple time zones.
 This is especially important if you have a global audience, as someone’s 2 p.m. is another person’s 5 a.m.
-If you’re limited by speaker availability or other constraints, consider making a recorded version available to people who pre-register or host multiple webinars on different days and times.
+If you’re limited by speaker availability or other constraints, consider a recorded version available to people who pre-register or host multiple upcoming webinars on different days and times.

 5. Create your Webinar Content

-To make your webinar engaging, create some visual slides that add interest to the virtual event.
-Even if most of your webinar features a live video feed from a speaker, creating a template welcome slide, agenda slide, and outro slide with your branding is helpful.
+Visual slides add interest to any virtual event and are an essential part of how to host a webinar.
+Even if most of your webinar features a live video feed from a speaker, a template welcome slide, an agenda slide, and an outro slide with your branding is helpful.

 6. Get Your Equipment Ready

-With your format chosen and your content ready, the last thing you need before you host your webinar is the right equipment.
+With your format chosen and content ready, the last thing you need before you host your webinar is the right equipment.
 Whether this is just a simple laptop or a more elaborate setup, you need it set and ready to go.

-7. Have a Practice run
+7. Have a Practice Run

 8. Promote Your Webinar